Is now a good time to buy an electric car?

 “Charging once a week at home has been more than adequate when I’ve driven EVs,” says Steve.
 “If you are on a long motorway journey and need to top up, if you stop for half an hour, you should be able to get something like 60% of the range.
 Mostly, it’s a case of learning how to use the system — finding out where the chargers are and having the appropriate apps on your phone.”

-Other charging options
+Other electric car charging options

 Home charging is easy if you have a house with a private parking space.
-As Jim says: “With grants, putting a charge point on your home can cost less than £500, and will provide enough energy flow to charge most cars from empty to full in around 12 hours.
+As Steve says, “With grants, putting a charge point on your home can cost less than £500, and will provide enough energy flow to charge most cars from empty to full in around 12 hours.
 It's one of the most appealing aspects of electric car ownership, as you can start each day with full range.”

 But what if you live in a flat or a house without a private parking space?
-Dr Christian Brand, associate professor at the Transport Studies Unit, University of Oxford and co-director of the UK Energy Research Centre, says: “With time, people may be able to charge at lamp posts along their street but in the short term it will be petrol stations, possibly their office, or in empty supermarket car parks at night.
+Professor Christian Brand, associate professor at the Transport Studies Unit, University of Oxford and co-director of the UK Energy Research Centre, says: “With time, people may be able to charge at lamp posts along their street but in the short term it will be petrol stations, possibly their office, or in empty supermarket car parks at night.
 More futuristic options being explored include induction pads embedded in major roads, which charge cars as they drive over them.”

-Which electric car to go for?
+Which electric car should I buy?

 “It depends on your definition of affordable,” says Steve.
 “Tesla is leading in technology and, at their affordable end, the Model 3 starts at around £40,000.
 Elsewhere, Hyundai and Kia are both good in terms of their battery technology and their efficiency.